VE3OY/srf-ip-conn-srv/README.md

 You own a Raspberry Pi 3, that has 1 GB of RAM and a quad core ARM CPU.<br>
 You want to install and use this server software.<br>
 You are running, or are ok with running Raspbian Stretch.<br>
+You have a working internet connection for your Raspberry Pi.<br>
 <br>
 Here is what you need to start:<br>
 -----------------------------------<br>